cloudflare/cloudflare-docs/products/workers/src/content/learning/security-model/index.md

 ## Architectural overview

-Begining with a quick overview of the Workers runtime architecture:
+Beginning with a quick overview of the Workers runtime architecture:

 <div className="security-page-workers-architecture-diagram">